Six Phases of the Website Design and Development Process

 Phase One: Discovery / Gathering Information

-Many things need to be taken into consideration when designing the look and feel of your site, so you are first asked a lot of questions to help get a clear understanding of your business and your needs in a web site.
+Many things need to be considered when designing the look and feel of your website, so you are first asked a lot of questions to help get a clear understanding of your business and your needs in a website.
 Certain things to consider are:

 What is the purpose of the site?
 Do you want to provide information, promote a service, sell a product, etc.?

-What do you hope to accomplish by building this web site?
-Two of the more common goals are either to make money or share information.
+What do you hope to accomplish by building this site?
+Two of the more common goals are to make money or share information.